 The ribs for the wings, fin, rudder and elevators are drawn full size.
 The same scale is used for many of the wood or aluminum parts.
 The handbook describes the work, step by step, and the pre-flight check list has 15 instructions up through take-off.

-to assemble or disassemble the Piuma.
-A hang glider trailer, modified to support the wings, is good for transporting the Piuma.
+Assembly and disassembly are quick (about 30 minutes for one person); a normal hang glider trailer, modified to support the wings, is good for transporting the Piuma.

 - L'ALIANTE - Dott.
 Ing.
 Stelio Frati